 Clobazam (Onfi): is a benzodiazepine drug prescribed as add-on treatment for children with Lennox-Gastaut syndrome.
 It can cause rare but serious skin reactions such as Stevens-Johnson syndrome and toxic epidermal necrolysis.
 The risk for these reactions is highest during the first 8 weeks of treatment.
 While these types of serious skin reactions can occur with other AEDs, they are not usually associated with benzodiazepine drugs.

 Surgery or surgically implanted neurostimulation devices may be options for people with difficult-to-treat epilepsy that cannot be controlled with medications.

 Surgery for epilepsy is brain surgery.
 There are three main types of surgery:

 - Corpus callostomy

 The goal of surgery is to eliminate or at least reduce seizure activity while not causing any functional deficits, such as deterioration of speech or cognitive abilities.
-Even if surgery is successful, patients may still need to take medications for 1 – 2 years following surgery, to help maintain seizure control.
+Even if surgery is successful, people may still need to take medications for several years following surgery, to help maintain seizure control.